Update: 4 Notre Dame football players sidelined for academic misconduct investigation

 NOTRE DAME, Ind. -- The University of Notre Dame held a press conference Friday afternoon to discuss their investigation into allegations of academic dishonesty by students, including four football players.

 University President Rev. John I. Jenkins, C.S.C. and Athletic Director Jack Swarbrick spoke during the press conference.
-[Watch the press conference above]

 The university confirmed the four football players under investigation are: DaVaris Daniels, KeiVarae Russell, Ishaq Williams and Kendall Moore.